What is premature ovarian aging or insufficiency or failure (POI, POF, or POA)?

-Premature ovarian insufficiency, failure or aging (POF or POA) is a loss of ovarian function in younger women, usually below the age of 35.
+Premature ovarian insufficiency, failure, or aging (POF or POA) is a loss of ovarian function in younger women, usually below the age of 35.
 Women with POI/POF/POA have eggs that don't fertilize easily and may even be incapable of becoming fertilized.
-POI/POF/POA is among the reasons women have difficulties getting pregnant and is seen in about 10% of younger women with fertility problems.
+Women with premature ovarian aging may still have regular menstrual periods along with difficulties getting pregnant and this is seen in about 10% of younger women with fertility problems.

 POI/POF/POA is associated with: